-As a program of Philadelphia FIGHT, the John Bell Health Center provides a safe space for people to access culturally competent medical care, regardless of the individual’s insurance status, ability to pay, or life circumstances.
+The John Bell Health Center provides a safe space for people to access culturally competent medical care, regardless of the individual’s insurance status, ability to pay, or life circumstances.
 Our team of compassionate providers focuses on addressing each patient’s unique needs and challenges, which may include a history of incarceration, substance abuse or multiple chronic health conditions.

 - Practitioner Examination

 - Age Appropriate Cancer Screening